couchbase-examples/couchbase-tutorials/tutorial/markdown/php/quickstart-php-laravel/php-laravel.md

 ### POST Mapping Workflow

-`@PostMapping("/{id}")`
+`public function createAirline(Request $request)`

-The POST mapping is triggered when a client sends an HTTP POST request to `/api/v1/airline/{id}`, where `{id}` is typically a unique identifier generated by the server (not provided by the client).
+The POST mapping is triggered when a client sends an HTTP POST request to `/api/v1/airline`, where the airline data is included in the request body.

 1. The client includes the data of the new airline to be created in the request body as a JSON object.
-2. The `AirlineController` receives the request and extracts the `id` from the URL path, but this `id` is not used for creating the airline; it's often generated by the server.
+2. The `AirlineController` receives the request and retrieves the airline data from the request body.
-3. The `AirlineController` calls the `createAirline` method of the `AirlineService`, passing the airline data from the request body.
-This function internally calls [airlineCol.insert()](https://docs.couchbase.com/java-sdk/current/howtos/kv-operations.html#insert) to insert the airline into the database.
+3. The `AirlineController` calls the `createAirline` method of the `AirlineService`, passing the airline data.
+This function internally calls the `save` method of the `AirlineRepository` to insert the airline into the database.
 4. The `AirlineService` is responsible for creating a new airline and saving it to the database using the `AirlineRepository`.
 5. If the airline is created successfully, the `AirlineService` returns the newly created airline.
 6. The `AirlineController` constructs an HTTP response with a status code of 201 Created and includes the created airline data in the response body as a JSON object.